-Overall Palenque has a pretty good food scene with a variety of options, and breakfast for ridiculously low prices.
+Overall, Palenque has a pretty good food scene with a variety of options and breakfast for ridiculously low prices.

 Cafe Jade – the winner of breakfast banquets

-Set along a jungle lined road, within Palenque Town, is Cafe Jade.
-If you’re looking for a hearty breakfast to set you up for the day then head here.
+Set along a jungle-lined road within Palenque Town is Cafe Jade.
+If you’re looking for a hearty breakfast to set you up for the day, then head here.

-They provide the combination we’ve described above and they do it very well.
+They provide the combination we’ve described above and they do it well.
 The juice is fresh, the coffee is delicious and the portion sizes are huge!

 To get a taste of what Mexican cuisine was like hundreds of years ago, don’t miss Baljum.
 The owners of Restaurante Bajlum have spent over 10 years researching the intricacies of Mayan cuisine.
-It’s not just about enjoying the food, you’ll get to learn about a nearly lost cuisine.
+It’s not just about enjoying the food, but you’ll also get to learn about a nearly lost cuisine.

 Pizza Express – great cheap pizza by the bus station